filipopo/UrlShortener/README.md

   `pip install -r requirements.txt`

-  Then this command to apply them
+  Then this command to apply the database migrations

   `python manage.py migrate`